WouterDurnez/mobiledna_py/README.rst

 **mobileDNA** is an open-source statistical package written in Python 3.
 It can be used to analyze data stemming from the mobileDNA platform.
 The package contains the following modules:

-1. communication
+1. advanced

-2. basic
+2. communication

-3. advanced
+3. core

 4. dashboards